 - Proposing and supporting legislation to make the laws more family-friendly, and

 - Supporting legislators and candidates for legislative office who will support changes in the law that will assure every child of an ongoing parent-child relationship with both parents following the separation or divorce of the parents.

-FAN-PAC's bills have been re-introduced in the 2018-2019 session of the New Jersey Legislature as bills A-1091 and S-273 where they now have 24 sponsors.
-When passed into law, these bills would create a rebuttable presumption of equal shared physical custody of children following the divorce or separation of their parents.
+FAN-PAC's bill bill A912 has re-introduced in the 2022-23 session of the New Jersey Legislature where it now has 15 sponsors.
+When passed into law, this bill would create a rebuttable presumption of equal shared physical custody of children following the divorce or separation of their parents.
 As unbelievable as it may seem, such a presumption of shared custody is not in New Jersey's law today.
-FAN-PAC has been instrumental in the introduction of these bills with bi-partisan support in both the New Jersey General Assembly and Senate.
+FAN-PAC has been instrumental in the introduction of these bills with bi-partisan support in the New Jersey Legislature.

 Find out more about FAN-PAC at www.fanpacnj.org or on Facebook.
 FAN-PAC needs constituent-members in every New Jersey legislative district.
 Join FAN-PAC to help change the laws so children can keep both of their parents.
-Contact FAN-PAC founder and president Rafael Franco at firstname.lastname@example.org .
+Contact FAN-PAC at firstname.lastname@example.org .